or How a health scare crystallized for me the role I want to play in my clients’ lives.

 Over the last couple months—and for at least the next couple months—I have been dealing with a very stressful, if not exactly life-threatening, medical situation.
 To be blunt, I was diagnosed with breast cancer stage zero.
 It is not invasive.
 It is not life-threatening.
 But it is The Big C cancer.
 Cue the freak out.

 I have had really quite wonderful medical care from nurses, technicians, doctors, and surgeons.
-By contrast, the impositions of the healthcare industrial complex (mostly health insurance, but also scheduling appointments, filling out paperwork, office routines, etc.) has been unavoidable, pervasive, and so frustratingly stressful.
+By contrast, the impositions of the healthcare industrial complex (mostly health insurance, but also scheduling appointments, filling out paperwork, office routines, etc.) have been unavoidable, pervasive, and so frustratingly stressful.

 I recently had my annual wellness checkup with my general practitioner.
 (Side note: I feel so tremendously lucky that I have a GP/family doctor.
 I live in a town where there is a medical practice that specializes in general practice, and all the doctors there choose to make less money in order to have a more humane relationship with their patients.
 It is unfortunately an increasingly rare “luxury” to have a GP.)